Sergio Sartorelli

-Sergio Sartorelli (Alessandria, 7 May 1928 – Torino, 28 November 2009) was a noted Italian automotive designer and engineer.
+Sergio Sartorelli (7 May 1928 in Alessandria – 28 November 2009 in Torino) was a noted Italian automotive designer and engineer.

 During his career at Carrozzeria Ghia, OSI, and finally Fiat, Sartorelli became widely known for his work on the Fiat 2300 S Coupé, Karmann Ghia Type 34, and the Fiat 126.

 He was the honorary president of the Italian Volkswagen Karmann Ghia Club.

 Background

 As a young teen, Sartorelli had a passion for cars, trucks, trains, and even military vehicles.
 To mentally escape the depth of World War II, he spent his time filling school notebooks with sketches and building scale wooden models of cars.

 After the war he earned a degree in mechanical engineering at the Polytechnic University of Turin in 1954, followed by 18 months of Military Service in as a cartographer.
 During his military service, he continued to sketch for Carrozzeria Boano.

 After his military service, he was turned down by Boano and Pininfarina, but in 1956 was hired by Ing.
 Giovanni Savonuzzi at Ghia.